 The blueberry season is on!
 I’ve picked wild blueberries since I was a kid & I love foraging in the forest.
 Being in nature is calming and sharing that moment with family and friends is unique.
-This time we asked our countryside neighbors to come along.
+This time around we asked our countryside neighbors to come along with us.

-The Blueberry Rooster is basically a slow-cooked covered pastry served with vanilla ice cream.
-Nothing to do with a real rooster.
-It’s a rustic dessert originating from Eastern Finland and absolutely delicious.
-Because I didn’t have enough rye flour, I opted for a rye galette this time.
+The Blueberry Rooster is basically a slow-cooked covered rye pastry served with vanilla ice cream.
+Nothing to do with a real rooster haha.
+This rustic dessert originating from Eastern Finland is absolutely delicious.
+Because I didn’t have enough rye flour, I opted for a wild blueberry rye galette this time.

-Rye and wild blueberries are fantastic flavor combo
+Rye and wild blueberries are a fantastic flavor combo

 Since blueberries and rye might be a bit of odd flavor pair to most, I can assure you that this is something that you must try.
 Wild blueberries taste completely different in comparison to blueberries.
 They have an intense and sweet taste of the forest.

 And then rye.
 Warm and earthy, some tangy notes.
 The smell of baked sweet rye pastry fills the house & makes you unbelievably hungry.
 Instead of going full 100 percent rye galette, I went for a milder dough.